Your Legacy Gift Makes the Berkeley Dream Possible

-Planned giving donors have provided essential philanthropic support, helping Cal become one of the world’s great universities.
+Gift Planning donors provide essential philanthropic support to Berkeley, helping Cal remain one of the world’s great universities.
 The Benjamin Ide Wheeler Society (or Wheeler Society) was established in 1987 to recognize and honor these visionary individuals.

 The society is named for Benjamin Ide Wheeler, president of the university from 1899 to 1919.
 Not only did President Wheeler transform Berkeley from a small public university to one of the most distinguished centers of learning in the world, he also arranged the first life income gift to the University of California — a charitable trust from Jane Sather.
 Read Wheeler Society donor stories.

 Anyone who includes an eligible gift to Berkeley in their estate plan and/or establishes a Life Income Gift with us, is welcomed into the Wheeler Society.
 It is our way of recognizing the remarkable generosity of Berkeley’s most committed and loyal supporters.

 - Welcome video from the chancellor, thanking you for your generous planned gift